quarksuite/legacy/README.md

 ```
 ## Quarksuite & X

 One of Quarksuite’s stated goals is interoperability with what you already use.
-The following sections illustrate how to integrate Quarksuite data with a few example workflows.
+The following sections illustrate how to use Quarksuite with a few example workflows.
 You can submit a pull request to add more.

 ### Task: Generate Design Tokens

+One of the preferred ways to use Quarksuite data is through generating design tokens.
+The immediate benefit of design tokens, especially as CSS custom properties, is that you can use your system even without additional tooling.

-#### Quarksuite & Style Dictionary (CSS Custom Properties/Sass/LESS)
+#### Quarksuite & [Style Dictionary](https://amzn.github.io/style-dictionary/) (CSS Custom Properties/Sass/Less)

 ##### Install Style Dictionary